-2025-2026 FAFSA Updates
+2025-2026 FAFSA

+The FAFSA form for 2025-2026 is now open to all students.
 Once BridgeValley has received FAFSA information from the Department of Education, we will package and send out a Financial Aid offer as soon as possible to assist students and families in determining your path to BridgeValley.

-FAFSA 2024/2025
+FAFSA 2024-2025

 The significant improvements to the 2024–25 FAFSA form expand eligibility for federal student aid, helping an estimated 610,000 more students get Federal Pell Grants.
 Recipients will receive more aid, with nearly 1.5 million additional students receiving the maximum Pell Grant award.
 The new FAFSA form also provides a streamlined user experience for students and their families.
 Millions of students and families will benefit from the Department’s effort to streamline the FAFSA experience, so applicants only see relevant questions based on the answers they provide.

 You may have questions regarding these changes.
 Our financial aid department is here to help answer any questions.
 Please feel free to contact [email protected].

-What's changing with the FAFSA?
+What's changed with the FAFSA?

 There are a number of benefits of the FAFSA simplification act, including a more streamlined application process and a better user experience for the FAFSA, expanded eligibility for federal student aid, and reduced barriers for certain student populations.